japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 1. Marks <<currentStatus, currentStatus>> with `isDataAvailable` disabled

-1. link:spark-sql-streaming-ProgressReporter.adoc#updateStatusMessage[Updates the status message] to *Waiting for data to arrive*
+1. link:spark-sql-streaming-ProgressReporter.md#updateStatusMessage[Updates the status message] to *Waiting for data to arrive*

 1. Sleeps the current thread for <<pollingDelayMs, pollingDelayMs>> milliseconds.

-`batchRunner` link:spark-sql-streaming-ProgressReporter.adoc#updateStatusMessage[updates the status message] to *Waiting for next trigger* and returns whether the query is currently active or not (so <<triggerExecutor, TriggerExecutor>> can decide whether to finish executing the batches or not)
+`batchRunner` link:spark-sql-streaming-ProgressReporter.md#updateStatusMessage[updates the status message] to *Waiting for next trigger* and returns whether the query is currently active or not (so <<triggerExecutor, TriggerExecutor>> can decide whether to finish executing the batches or not)

 === [[start]] Starting Streaming Query (on Stream Execution Thread) -- `start` Method